 CJB: Since this brings us back to your activism within the art world, what ethical principles should guide artists, galleries, museums, or other art-focused groups when engaging with local communities?

 EA: We would benefit from asking, does an art initiative speak at or with the local community?
 People in general tend to speak at other people.
 There’s a moment to do that, but it’s a very authoritative position to take.
 When you’re speaking with them, it’s a conscious decision to really listen to the people you’re communicating with and looking for a way to genuinely connect.

 Sometimes when artists talk to me about ethics, there’s frustration of what do I do next? or what happens now?
 Be more aware of speaking with people and not to people.
 I think that’s a good place to start.

-Images appear courtesy of the artist.
+Images appear courtesy of the artist and Spinello Projects.
 Copyright © 2020 Eddie Arroyo.